lecritch/neural_networks_p1-chi-sea-dsc/README.md

 **ReLU**: $f(x) = 0$ if $x\leq 0$; $f(x) = x$ otherwise

 ReLU is a commonly used and effective activation function because of speed.
 Given that the output is zero when negative, some nodes become inactive (i.e. produce an output of 0).
 Zero outputs take little computational power.
-Also, the constant gradient leads to faster processing speed in comparison to sigmoid and tanh, which come close to 0 with large positve and negative values.
+Also, the constant gradient leads to faster learning in comparison to sigmoid and tanh, which come close to 0 with large positive and negative values.
+Since the speed of our network is linked to the derivative, a derivative close to zero will result in very slow learning.

 Notice that ReLU ("Rectified Linear Unit") increases without bound as $x\rightarrow\infty$.
 The advantages and drawbacks of this are discussed on [this page on stackexchange](https://stats.stackexchange.com/questions/126238/what-are-the-advantages-of-relu-over-sigmoid-function-in-deep-neural-networks)